bookconsultancy

 What Is Chest Infection?

 Bronchitis causes swelling and irritation in the bronchi, leading to a persistent cough, chest discomfort, and difficulty breathing.
-Pneumonia is more severe and can cause high fever, shortness of breath, and fatigue.
+Pneumonia is a more severe condition that can cause high fever, shortness of breath, and fatigue.
 In some cases, people may even cough up blood or experience sharp chest pain.
 Both conditions can make you feel exhausted and unwell.

-Most chest infections can be managed at home with plenty of rest, fluids, and over-the-counter pain relief, but seeing a doctor is essential if symptoms worsen or don't improve.
+Most chest infections can be managed at home with plenty of rest, fluids, and over-the-counter pain relief.
+However, it is essential to see a doctor if symptoms worsen or don't improve.
 People with weakened immune systems, young children, and the elderly are more at risk of severe complications from chest infections.

 Chest Infection Symptoms